evibuilder/Spoing/README.txt

 The spring jumps by itself.
 However, you can hold down SPACE to "charge up" the jump and launch the spring

+*enemy types*
+Bug: currently represented as a yellow bird, these enemies can kill both the ball spring if you are not careful.. the ball can land on it to destroy it or launch at it

+Magnets: magnets only affect the spring so be careful not to line up with one and get too close

 *in progress*
 When right next to the ball you can press E to toggle pinball launch mode
 	you can press E to untoggle it